You might have noticed: marijuana caused me problems. It led to my arrest in Yosemite. Before that, the summer camp banned me because of it.

-My dad forbade my sister from giving me drugs and alcohol, so my first high wasn’t with her.
+My dad forbade my sister from introducing me to me drugs and alcohol, so my first high wasn’t with her.
 But once I’d smoked on my own, the rule ceased to apply.
 She became my main source for the first couple of years.

 Jan would be graduating in a few months, but already she wasn’t home much.
 She’d run away countless times since we moved to California.
 Now that she was coming of age, my dad ceased trying to control her.
-He didn’t drive me drive me to Venice Beach anymore.
-He didn’t me send me into the places she hung out.
+He didn’t drive me to Venice Beach to find her anymore.
+He didn’t me send me into the shadowy apartments where she hung out.
 I no longer led her to his car for the sullen drive back to Pacific Palisades.

 When Jan and her boyfriend rented a place in Santa Monica, I began spending most of my weekends with them.
-My pot smoking increased, and I began drinking.
+My pot smoking increased, and I began drinking with it.
 The first time I combined the two the room spun, like a carnival ride.
 That was fun until nausea took hold.
 I learned the lesson.
-After that, I stepped outside for walks in sea air whenever the floor began to sway.
+After that, I stepped outside for walks whenever the floor began to sway.

 Pot slowed my thoughts, brightened my world, and soothed my heart.
 It also brought less happy consequences.

 The first week of tenth grade, shortly before I met Philip, an English teacher handed out a list of 300 vocabulary words.
 We were to work through the words during the semester, with a quiz on twenty of them each week.
 I’d never been given such a long list before.
-I scanned it a few times and found the words and definitions sticking easily in memory.
+I scanned it a few times and found the words and definitions stuck easily in memory.
 The quizzes would be a snap!
-But when the teacher handed out another three hundred words the next semester, they slid out of mind as quickly as I scanned them.
+But when the teacher handed out another three hundred words the next semester, they didn’t stick the same way.
+I’d have to study weekly, like most of the others.
 Memory loss was the first side effect of my new medication.

 Other problems followed.
-Marijuana was clearly a poor solution, but it was the only one I knew.
+I soon knew Marijuana was a poor solution, but it was the only one I had.
 I clung to it for the next ten years.

-On the John Muir Trail, pot led to my second arrest.
-Rick and I hiked off the trail to Lake Thomas Edison, a reservoir with roads and high tension lines going down to the Central Valley.
+On the John Muir Trail, pot led to my second arrest, even though I didn’t have any in my possession.
+Rick and I hiked off the trail to Lake Thomas Edison, a reservoir with roads and high tension lines connecting it to Fresno and San Joaquin Valley.
 A large campground abutted the lake, with a store and post office at its center.
-We went there to buy more trail food, but my main concern was the package I’d asked Jan to send when we’d resupplied a week earlier, at Devil’s Postpile National Monument.
-She’d agreed to mail me a bag of weed.
+We went there daily.
+I was awaiting a package I’d asked my sister to send.
+At our last resupply stop, at Devil’s Postpile National Monument, I’d called and persuaded her to send me a bag of weed.